 Throughout the years, I continued to teach, practice and study while focusing on the “medical” aspect of the Massage & Bodywork profession.
 My studies incorporated a wide variety of bodywork disciplines, which included extensive work through the Upledger Institute.
 There I studied CranioSacral Therapy with osteopath John Upledger; Visceral, Neural, and Arterial Manipulation with French osteopaths Jean-Pierre Barral and Alain Croibier; and Lymph Drainage Therapy with French M.D.
 Bruno Chikly.
 Through doctor Chikly’s program, I earned my certification in Lymph Drainage Therapy/Lymphedema/Complex Decongestive Physiotherapy.

-I have been a professional Massage & Bodywork Therapist for 20 years.
+I have been a professional Massage & Bodywork Therapist for 25 years.
 I began my career in the state of New Jersey, then moved to Wisconsin and acquired my license to practice there.
 I later relocated to North Carolina, where I still hold my license to practice Massage & Bodywork Therapy.
-Now it seems that I have come full circle, as I have returned to New Jersey, obtained my license, and am now practicing there once again.
-I continue to study and work in the field on a regular basis.
+I am currently practicing in New Jersey once again, and I continue to study and work in the field on a regular basis.

 Though I can perform many different styles of Massage & Bodywork therapies, I continue to center my practice focusing on medical bodywork cases.
 I address conditions associated with acute & chronic pain, physiological (functional) disorders, injuries/traumas, rehabilitation, and pain management.
 My therapy sessions will usually integrate various techniques/modalities to first, thoroughly evaluate my client while searching for the true source of the problem, and then, to appropriately treat my client according to the findings.